Scarecrow1965/LED-SDCard-MPU-LA-OLED-ESP32/README.md

  #14- The LEDs should display the level of the table while it is moving.... hmmm. that doesn't seem to work. (still a problem)
  #15 -
  #??- Trying to get this RT-11 to work is like trying to pull my own teeth; very painful and very non-productive.
  There are only a few websites that detail some work done, but the code in them simply does not work for my setup.
-Refs: 1) https://embedded-elixir.com/post/2019-01-18-nerves-at-home-desk-controller/; 2) https://hackaday.io/project/4173-uplift-desk-wifi-link/log/13628-remote-connector; 3)
+ Refs:
+ 1) <a href="https://embedded-elixir.com/post/2019-01-18-nerves-at-home-desk-controller/" target="_blank">https://embedded-elixir.com/post/2019-01-18-nerves-at-home-desk-controller/</a>; and
+ 2)  2) <a href="https://hackaday.io/project/4173-uplift-desk-wifi-link/log/13628-remote-connector" target="_blank">https://hackaday.io/project/4173-uplift-desk-wifi-link/log/13628-remote-connector</a>;
  Found out that I have power to it, but that's it... no LEDs on in the RT-11 and the up and down switches don't work....